 Tell us what you have done on your project so far during the Leapfrogs time.

 I have mostly been preparing for the big release of our first products.
 This contains working with purchases, logistics and also communication to customers and partners.
 We are transitioning from being pure development to more sales-oriented, which is really interesting but also very challenging.
 Apart from that I have worked hard to reach out to new developers that wants to join our software development team.

 Has everything gone according to the plan?
 Has anything unexpected occurred?
 Has something been easier/harder than expected?

-I have not managed to work on the user interfaces as I’ve planned and this was because I had to prioritize the production planning.
-Once we get everything rolling with the production of the first batch there will be more time for me to focus on other areas.
+I have not managed to work on the user interfaces of the App World as I’ve planned and this was because I had to prioritize the deliveries instead.

 What will you focus on during the remaining time?
 Will you follow your original plan or has anything changed along the way?

 I will prioritize the deliveries, making sure the products gets delivered as soon as possible to our customers.
 Hopefully the team has expanded to at least two more developers.

 Changes in the plan have already occurred, much due to understaffed.
 It forces me and my co-founders to spend evenings and weekends to be able to manage all the workload, and this makes it difficult to estimate time costs.
 Furthermore, I will prepare some UI design work for our programmers and graphic material for our marketing team, which is part of my daily tasks.